gmumpower/special-fiesta-weatherdashboard/README.md

    ## Deployed Application: https://gmumpower.github.io/special-fiesta-weatherdashboard/

    ### Description
-   This is a a minimalist Weather Dashboard application display use the Open Weather APi.
+   This is a minimalist Weather Dashboard application display used the Open Weather APi.
 This app allows a user to search for cities, and obtain information such as Temperature, Humidity, Wind Speed, and a UV index as well.
 Use of display to show a 5-day weather forecast.

    #### Usage
    Search for your interested city or state, and you will find related weather information to that search in a 5-day forecast.